Bluff body drag manipulation using pulsed jets and Coanda effect: Overview of periodic forcing effects on the drag

-Let us discuss the influence of the Reynolds number on periodic forcing.
-The effects of $F_i$ on $\gamma_p$ at three values of $Re_H=\{2,3,4\}\times{10^5}$ are presented in figure~\ref{fig:Cp_Curves_F1234_F1_F2_F3_F4_Uo_Variation}(a) when actuation is applied along the four edges.
-First, we note that an increase of the upstream flow velocity $U_o$ enlarges the broadband range increasing $\gamma_p$, consequently augmenting the $F_i$ where $\gamma_p$ recovers the unity value.
-For frequencies beyond $400\,\text{Hz}$, there is an almost independence of the $\gamma_p$ evolution on the Reynolds number, albeit the different magnitudes of base pressure.
+To gain further insight on the scaling of the drag changes, we present in figure~\ref{fig:fig8}(a) the effects of $F_i$ on the base pressure at three values of $Re_H=\{2,3,4\}\times{10^5}$, when actuation is applied along the four edges.
+Clearly, two domains can be distinguished depending on whether $\gamma_p$ varies with both $F_i$ and $Re_H$.
+First, an increase of $Re_H$ enlarges the low-frequency range in which the base pressure decreases ($\gamma_p>1$).
+However, at actuation frequencies higher than $400\,\text{Hz}$, the evolution of $\gamma_p$ with forcing frequency remains similar for all Reynolds numbers, despite the different magnitudes of base pressure and forcing amplitude ($C_\mu$).

-A curious point which merits to be emphasized is the role of the momentum coefficient on the forcing conditions.
-For actuation frequencies close to $F_i\sim40\,\text{Hz}$, only few percent changes of $\gamma_p$ are measured from varying Reynolds number at the same effective jet velocity $V_{j_{\text{eff.}}}\sim7.3\,\text{m}\text{s}^{\text{-}1}$.
-Unexpectedly, in despite of $C_\mu\propto({U_o})^{-2}$, the variation of $U_o$ implies very small changes on $\gamma_p$ indicating that $U_o$ plays a secondary role at this frequency range.
-An increase of $C_\mu$ by augmenting $V_{j_{\text{eff.}}}$, however, shows a significant effect on $\gamma_p$ as reported in \citet{Barros15b}.
-The injected vorticity from the pulsed jets, together with the actuation frequency, appears to be the governing parameters for this increase of pressure drag.
-Inversely, at higher actuation frequencies, the upstream velocity is quite relevant to the $\gamma_p$ modifications and will be further detailed in the following paragraphs.

-It is worth to question the importance of the Reynolds number on the single slit actuation, as shown in figure~\ref{fig:Cp_Curves_F1234_F1_F2_F3_F4_Uo_Variation}(b).
-A nice collapse of the curves is obtained by normalization using the Strouhal number $St_H$.
-Except for the $F_B$ actuation, all the other configurations ($F_{T,B,R,L}$,$F_T$ and $F_L$) exhibit equivalent effects on $\gamma_p$.
-This confirms once more the secondary role of $C_\mu$ on this wake forcing.
-As an example, by varying $F_{T,B,R,L}$ to $F_T$, the exit jet area $s_j$ modifies by a factor of about 4 and so does the $C_\mu$ value, but the $\gamma_p$ values remains unchanged.

-The maximum value is found at $St_H\sim0.8$, for which the partition of base pressure coefficient is added in detail.
-Depending on the forced shear-layer, the low-pressure location on the model's base modifies.
-In general, from the color maps, the actuated side induces the lowest pressure in the rear surface for all tested slits.
-This change of pressure distribution might be closely related to the dominant recirculating motions inside the wake, a physical problem addressed in $\S\,\,5$.